MileHacker Logo

 Planning Your Visit

-• Combine visits to Panfilov Park, Zenkov Cathedral, and the Institution of Folk Musical Instruments, since they are close together.
+• Combine visits to Panfilov Park, Zenkov Cathedral, and the Institution of Folk Musical Instruments, as they are close together.

-• Allow ample time for each site, especially museums.
+• Allow ample time for every location, especially museums.

 • Consider walking down the serpentine road from Kok Tobe for different views.